GovTechSG/seed-docs-new/offboard-device/windows.md

 <details>
-<summary>Method 3: Raise a support request to retrieve Intune Device ID.</summary>
+<summary>Method 3: Raise a service request to retrieve Intune Device ID.</summary>

 ?> **Note**<br>Use this method if you cannot log in to your GMD or TechPass portal.

-- Raise a [support request](https://go.gov.sg/seed-techpass-support) to retrieve your Intune Device ID.
+- [Raise a service request](https://go.gov.sg/seed-techpass-support) to retrieve your Intune Device ID.

 </details>